 You need to know how to set the mode for your board.
 There are several modes to choose from such as forward and reverse, slow, medium and fast.
 Board setting is very important and it should be done before you start.
 Always make sure your remote control is connected.

 You cannot master your electric skateboard in one session, especially for people who have never played board sports before.
-To learn how to ride an electric skateboard, you need to incorporate a variety of factors like technique, confidence, muscle memory, and you only develop those things when you practice.
+To learn how to ride an electric skateboard for beginners, you need to incorporate a variety of factors like technique, confidence, muscle memory, and you only develop those things when you practice.

 The more you practice, the quicker you will master your electric skateboard.
 Find a secluded, low-pass, and low-obstacle place to familiarize yourself with the feel of the board, experiment with foot positions and stance, and familiarize yourself with the riding modes,too.